conan-io/docs/reference/config_files/registry.txt.rst

 registry.txt
 ============

-This file is generally automatically managed, and it has also access via the ``conan remote`` command but just in case you might need to change it.
+This file is generally automatically managed, and it has also access via the :command:`conan remote` command but just in case you might need to change it.
 It contains information about the known remotes and from which remotes are each package retrieved:

 .. code-block:: text